lumeland/lume.land/plugins/feed.md

     lang: "=lang", // The language of every item
     image: "=cover", // The image of the item
     authorName: "=author.name", // The author of the article
+    authorAvatar: "=author.icon", // The image of the author
     authorUrl: "=author.url", // The URL of the author },
 }));